This apprenticeship standard is in development and is not yet ready to use

 K6: Know which materials to use appropriate to the nature, purpose and frequency of the puppet’s use such as paper, wood, papier mache, foam, wire, metal, rubber, acrylic and soft materials

-K7: Understand building techniques and materials used in the production of protective cases for the safe storage and transport of different puppets before, during and after a performance, to aid their preservation
+K7: Understand the importance of and variation in protective cases for the safe storage and transport of different puppets before, during and after a performance and how these should prevent water damage, rodent and insect damage, environmental damage, and accidental damage during transport.

 K9: Understand the use of joints and mechanisms appropriate to a puppet’s planned usage/purpose